jabirsubaktagin16/jabirsubaktagin16/README.md

 # Welcome to My Profile

 Hi!
 I'm **Ahmad Subaktagin Jabir**.
 A driven and enthusiastic individual with a special interest in user interface design, web development, software testing, and programming.
-I enjoy discovering new things in my environment, and I work well in teams.
+I enjoy discovering new things in my environment and work well in teams.

 # 💫 About Me:
-🔭 I’m currently working as an Officer in the Application Development Team of the IT & eBiz Department at AB Bank<br>🌱 I’m presently learning SpringBoot, TypeScript, NextJS and other different stacks<br>
+🔭 I’m currently working as an Officer in the Application Development Team of the IT Department at AB Bank<br>🌱 I’m presently learning SpringBoot, TypeScript, NextJS, and other different stacks<br>

 ## 🌐 Socials: